 Redbud nominations are open late January through February.
 The annual celebration takes place each April on the Dallas campus.

 This category recognizes students who demonstrate leadership inside and outside of the classroom by participation in student groups, professional organizations, and community service while balancing a rigorous academic program.
 Depending on the number of nominations received by each program, up to one student from each program represented on the Dallas campus may be selected.
 Self-nominations are permitted.

-This category recognizes faculty and instructors who are “champions” of student leadership development through mentoring, advising in student groups, and encouraging participation in professional organizations and community service.
-Depending on the number of nominations received, up to one teacher (full or part time faculty, adjunct faculty, or instructor) from each program represented on the Dallas campus may be selected.
+This category recognizes faculty and instructors who are champions of student leadership development through mentoring, advising in student groups, and encouraging participation in professional organizations and community service.
+Depending on the number of nominations, 1-3 faculty members can be recognized.
 Self-nominations are permitted.

 This category recognized any staff member on the Dallas Campus who goes above and beyond the call of duty to support students and create a sense of community among students, faculty, and staff on campus.
 One person a year will be selected for this recognition.
 Depending on the nomination pool, award may not be given every year.
 Self-nominations are permitted.

 After nominations are received, the nominees are contacted and asked to complete a bio form and fill in additional details about themselves.
 A committee of students, faculty, and staff representative of the Dallas Campus is assembled to review the nominations and bio forms.
 Committee members score nominees using a rubric and then rank them.
 Committee members will not see the names of the nominees, and will be asked to review nominations from outside their own department.
 A non-voting committee member is assigned to the task of compiling scores and rankings to determine the finalist in each category and/or department.
 Only after all scoring is complete are the finalists matched to their bio information to determine who in each category and/or department is selected.
 The finalists (Redbud Award Recipients) are not announced until the awards ceremony.